 We are here to serve you.

-We have an exciting tax season opportunity for a self-motivated Senior Tax Accountant to join our growing team. (possibility of full-time after tax season).
-In this role, you will be the point person in contact with clients to perform the firm’s overall corporate tax and accounting activities with final authority on assignments, acting on behalf of the firm, provisioning exceptional client service.
+We have an exciting opportunity for a self-motivated Senior Tax Accountant to join our team.
+In this role, you will be the point person in contact with clients to perform monthly client accounting services, personal tax preparation, corporate tax preparation and other client facing services acting on behalf of the firm, providing exceptional client service.